mozilla/node-convict/packages/convict/README.md

 config.loadFile(['./prod.json', './config.json']);
 ```

-Each setting in the schema has the following possible properties, each aiding in convict's goal of being more robust and collaborator friendly.
+Each setting in the schema has the following possible properties, each aiding in the convict's goal of being more robust and collaborator friendly.

 ### Convict properties

- - **Type information**: the `format` property specifies either a built-in convict format (`ipaddress`, `port`, `int`, etc.), or it can be a function to check a custom format.
+ - **Type information**: the `format` property specifies either a built-in convict format (`ipaddress`, `port`, `int`, etc.) or it can be a function to check a custom format.
 During validation, if a format check fails it will be added to the error report.
- - **Default values**: Is a default value before this value will be rewrite by another getter.
+ - **Default values**: Is a default value before this value will be overwritten by another getter.
  - **Environmental variables**: If the variable specified by `env` has a value, it will overwrite the setting's default value.
 An environment variable may not be mapped to more than one setting.
  - **Command-line arguments**: If the command-line argument specified by `arg` is supplied, it will overwrite the setting's default value or the value derived from `env`.
  - **Sensitive values and secrets**: If `sensitive` is set to `true`, this value will be masked to `"[Sensitive]"` when `config.toString()` is called.
 This helps avoid disclosing secret keys when printing configuration at application start for debugging purposes.